-- Squeeze the brake lever on the both left and right handlebar or apply foot brake to apply brakes. - 2.
+- 1. Squeeze the brake lever on the left handlebar to apply the front and rear brakes or depress foot brake to apply the rear brakes. - 2.
 If your wheels lock, release the brake lever, then apply the brakes again. - Avoid prolonged application of the brakes.
 Even maintaining minimal pressure on the brake lever will cause the brake pads to drag on the brake rotor and may cause overheating of the brake fluid.